vsvale/kappa_k8s_config/docs/theory/airflow.md

 - Executor: how tasks will be executed.
 Kuberbetes, Celery, Sequential, Local
 - Worker: where tasks are executed

+### Executor
+- defines the way tasks are going to be executed in aiflow instance
+- in any executor has a queue where tasks going to be pushed and pulled by workes.
+Queue define order of execution of tasks.
+- Local: multiple tasks in the same machine
+- Kubernetes: mutiple tasks in k8s
+- default: Sequential executor, no paralalism cause sqlite don't allow multiple writes at same time
+- grep executor airflow.cfg

 ### Architecture
 - Single node: all componentes run in the same machine
     - Web server presents all data from metastore